merenlab/anvio.org/tutorials/pangenome-graphs/index.md

                -G 'GCF_029593915,GCF_029532145'
 ```

 We only used our two genomes from the former step to see how complex the graph already gets.
-Opening the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} functions similar to the one we used before to inspect the pangenome.
-Instead of {% include PROGRAM name="anvi-display-pan" %} we use the program {% include PROGRAM name="anvi-display-pan-graph" %}.
+Opening the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} functions similarly to the one we used before to inspect the pangenome.
+Instead of {% include PROGRAM name="anvi-display-pan" %}, we use the program {% include PROGRAM name="anvi-display-pan-graph" %}.
 Experienced anvi'o users should feel right at home here and find many functions they already know.

 ```bash
 anvi-display-pan-graph -p 03_PAN/Candidatus_Lucifugimonas_marina-PAN.db \